Go to Homepage

 Stomach-churning downhill/ photo: Verghese

 You’ll need all that designer clothing, faux or not, to look the part at Dubai’s many high-class restaurants.
-A few years ago fine dining would have meant a greasy shawarma kebab with sauce after a night out.
+A decade or so ago fine dining would have meant a greasy shawarma kebab with sauce after a night out.
 But then Gordon Ramsay came to town.

 His elegant eatery at the Hilton Dubai Creek Hotel in Deira, Verre blew the spots off the competition and set the standard for others to follow.
-With Ramsey’s departure, Verre has become Table 9 (Tel: [971-4] 227-1111) , an entirely new, and more relaxed restaurant by former Verre chefs Scott Price and Nick Alvis, garnering rave reviews from Dubai foodies.
+With Ramsey’s departure, Verre has become Table 9 (Tel: [971-4] 227-1111), a more relaxed restaurant by former Verre chefs Scott Price and Nick Alvis, garnering rave reviews from Dubai foodies.

 Gary Rhodes’ Mezzanine restaurant (tel: [971-4] 399-8888) at Grosvenor House is another dining gem.
 The modern, white interior, Perspex lime-green walls and chintzy 1940s furniture makes it look like something out of Alice in Wonderland but gets the point of the menu across: modern, continental takes on British culinary favourites.